lwig-wg/protocol-comparison/draft-ietf-lwig-security-protocol-comparison.md

 To enable a fair comparison between protocols, the following assumptions are made:

 * All the overhead calculations in this section use AES-CCM with a tag length of 8 bytes (e.g.,  AES_128_CCM_8 or AES-CCM-16-64-128).
 * A minimum number of algorithms and cipher suites is offered.
-The algorithm used/offered are Curve25519, ECDSA with P-256, AES-CCM_8, SHA-256.
+The algorithm used/offered are Curve25519 or P-256, ECDSA with P-256, AES-CCM_8, and SHA-256.
 * The length of key identifiers are 1 byte.
 * The length of connection identifiers are 1 byte.
 * DTLS RPK makes use of point compression, which saves 32 bytes.